KarthikNa-nd/reset_device_scripts/README.md

 To run the device reset script, you can use the following command-line options:

+- `-j` or `--json`: Provide a port number and if it is available inside device_rack.json
 - `-d` or `--devices`: Provide a comma-separated list of devices.
 - `-c` or `--csv`: Provide a CSV file with device information.
 - `-s` or `--save`: Save the output to an Excel file.